Viro's patchworking and the signed reduced A-discriminant: Introduction

-When considering chambers (reduced or non-reduced), there will sometimes be chambers where the isotopy type of the hypersurfaces can {\em not} be obtained by Viro's patchworking (see, e.g., \cite[Example 2.9]{forsgard2017new} and \cite[Theorem 7.8]{BihanBound}).
-These chambers are called {\em inner} chambers, and reduced inner chambers are usually bounded sets.
+When considering chambers (reduced or non-reduced), there will sometimes be chambers where the isotopy type of the hypersurfaces intersected with the positive real orthant can {\em not} be obtained by Viro's patchworking (see, e.g., \cite[Example 2.9]{forsgard2017new} and \cite[Theorem 7.8]{BihanBound}).
+We call these chambers \emph{inner chambers}, see Remark~\ref{Remark:InnerChambers} for an explanation of this naming convention.

 Our main goal is to give conditions on the signed support $(\cA,\eps)$ enabling Viro's patchworking to find all isotopy types, i.e., conditions that obstruct the existence of inner chambers.
 For instance, we show that the signed $A$-discriminant is empty if and only if the exponent vectors in $\cA$ with positive signs can be separated from those with negative signs by an affine hyperplane (Theorem \ref{Thm::SepHyperplane}).
 In that case, all hypersurfaces with signed support $(\cA,\eps)$ have the same isotopy type, and the isotopy type can be obtained by Viro's patchworking.
 Moreover, for a given set of exponent vectors $\cA$, we give an upper bound on the number of sign distributions $\eps \in \{ \pm 1 \}^{\cA}$ such that the signed support $(\cA,\eps)$ does not have a separating hyperplane (Proposition \ref{Prop_NumOfNonTrivSepHyp}).